All Episodes

 And then I see China is buying up all of this land.

-Have you have you been reading about this buying up a lot of ranch land, a lot of farmland and a lot of land that happens to be around U.S. military installations.
+Buying up a lot of ranch land, a lot of farmland, and a lot of land that happens to be around U.S. military installations.

 Why would we ever allow a hostile regime like China to be buying land in our country?